Destiny That Changes: The Incoherence in Yoruba Thought

 No human can change my destiny

-Oh, my Head (Creator) I plead
+Oh, my Head (Creator), I plead

 My Creator, help me to be victorious over evil people.

+The notion of destiny is quite central to Yoruba metaphysics.
+So central is this notion that whenever a baby is born, the parents will seek out ifá priests to tell them what destiny the baby has; destiny is believed to affect every phase of a human’s life.
+It is also believed that such knowledge of what destiny a child possesses is critical to parenting.
 Several descriptive terms, often taken as synonyms, are employed in describing different aspects of destiny: Àyànmọ́ (that which is allotted to one), Àkúnlẹ̀yàn (that which one chooses from a kneeling position), Orí (literally means “head” but here refers to an inner, spiritual or cosmological entity, not a physical one), Àkúnlẹ̀gbà (that which is received while in a kneeling position), Ìpín Orí (literally, allotted head), Àkọsílẹ̀ (that which was pre-written; a prophecy), Àkọsẹ̀jayẹ́ (what was written before coming to earth), and kádàrá (likely a corruption of the Arabic word, qadar which means destiny).
-The various descriptions of destiny are woven together in the Yoruba account of creation that we shall get into soon.
+The various descriptions of destiny are woven together in the Yoruba account of creation, which we shall get into soon.

 Yoruba Religious Thought and Creation Account

 Adebola Ekanola, professor of philosophy at the University of Ibadan, notes three crucial features of the act of choosing an Orí: First, the process of choosing is free; that is, the individual is free to choose from any Orí in Àjàlá’s house.
-This freedom to choose is, however, constrained by the number of available Orí.
+However, this freedom to choose is constrained by the number of available Orí.
 Secondly, “the Ori selected determines, finally and irreversibly, the life course and personality of its possessor on earth.
 Third, each individual is unaware of the content or quality of the chosen Ori, that is, the person making the choice does not know if the destiny embedded in an Ori is good or bad” (Ekanola, 1).
 Orí is given an exalted place in Yoruba thought.
 Orí is so exalted that it is often considered a personal god worthier of sacrifices than the other deities.
-In fact, Orí is sometimes described as one’s creator making it an extension of Olódùmarè.
+In fact, Orí is sometimes described as one’s creator, making it an extension of Olódùmarè.
 Here are two Yoruba sayings:

 Orí ẹni ni Ẹ̀lẹ̀dá ẹni (Ori is one’s creator)